bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit1.md

 > ##### ✅ Valid purposes of visit for visa exemption
 >
-> The exemptions generally cover entries on mainland Chinese territory for the purpose of business, tourism, family or friends visits, exchange, and transit.
-Short academic visits fall within the "exchange" classification.
+> The exemptions generally cover entries to mainland China for the purpose of
+> business, tourism, family or friends visits, exchange, and transit.
+Short
+> academic visits fall within the "exchange" classification.
 {: .block-tip }

 Be careful, being exempt from holding a visa does not mean you can arrive at the border unprepared.
-You need to be ready to provide to the border agent some proof of the purpose of your visit if asked.
+You need to be ready to provide the border agent with some proof of the purpose of your visit if asked.
 In the case of a short academic visit, it falls down to the following documents:
   - A **valid passport** (I mean...).
   - An **invitation letter** from your academic host in China.
 The letter